-Story Counting sounds like a dream for me.
+Story Counting sounds like a dream to me.
 No more countless meetings where you argue is that 2 or 3 story points story.

 Let’s check if story counting works.
 I have historical data from one of my projects.
 I will try to predict the release date and then compare it with the real one.